DeeNewcum/dotfiles/README.md

 My own ~/.sudo_bashrc will pull in a variety of other .rc settings from the original home directory, including ~/.vimrc, ~/.inputrc, ~/.less, ~/.ackrc, and ~/.perltidyrc.

-## My philosophy ##
+## My take on things ##

-I sometimes work on older Un*x variants (eg. Solaris 9), so I prefer to use (and write) tools that have a bare-minimum of dependencies.
-Generally, this means older versions of Perl (using minimal non-core modules), Bash scripts.
+I sometimes work on older Un*x variants (eg. Solaris 9), so I prefer to use tools that have a bare-minimum of dependencies.
+Generally, this means older versions of Perl (using minimal non-core modules) and Bash scripts.
 Sometimes it means a non-GNU toolset, or KSH-88 scripts.

 I work on ~5 different machines on a daily basis, and ~10 on a monthly basis.
-Even when modern toolsets are available, I prefer to minimize the number of extra tools I need to build.
-So I prefer to minimize the number of non-core Perl modules my tools use.
+Even when modern toolsets are available, I prefer to minimize the number of extra tools I need to build, and to minimize the number of non-core Perl modules my tools use.

 ## My environment ##

 I frequently work in Ubuntu, RHEL, and Solaris 9.

 My personal preferences are: Vim or Vi, Perl, Bash, and Screen.
-(I need to move to tmux soon, and I need to try out zsh)
+(I want to try out tmux and zsh soon)

 ## Similar projects ##